archiemartini/giki_tech_test/README.md

 Things I will do:
 - Going to add setup instructions to README
+- Make take a step open browser to my website
+- Extract everything into a single screen?

 Things I'd like to do:
 - Couldn't get the font any thicker